czmathew/TBillStakingDashboard/README.md

 # What is the dashboard?
 TBill Staking Dashboard is a community project created by @czmathew _(head developer)_ and Maxime, @TechSherpa _(community manager and idea spitter)_.

-The main objective of this Dashboard it to have access at all times to every TBILL data **without** having to connect your wallet.
+The main objective of this Dashboard is to have access at all times to every TBILL data **without** having to connect your wallet.

 ## How does it work?
 First of all, none of your data is stored in our server.